fleetdm/fleet/docs/development/testing.md

   address: localhost:1025
 ```

 `localhost:1025` is the default configuration.
-You can use `kolide config_dump` to see the values which Fleet is using given your configuration.
+You can use `fleet config_dump` to see the values which Fleet is using given your configuration.